 Confidentiality and your notes

-In Scotland, mums look after their own medical notes.
-You’ll take these notes home from hospital with you.
-After that they’ll be used by your midwife and then your health visitor to ensure that you and your baby get the best possible support.
+In Scotland, mums look after their own medical notes, but once you are home from hospital your maternity and neonatal notes will be filed in your medical records for your midwife and health visitor to use.
+This ensures that you and your baby get the best possible support.

 Although your notes are completely confidential, if there is any aspect of your health – or your baby’s – which would benefit from the input of another specialist, your GP, midwife or health visitor is allowed to share that information.

 You may want to arrange some support for the first few days at home.
 It may sound obvious, but partners, friends or family can help by making sure there’s a clean and tidy house to come home to, rather than a sink full of dishes and a washing machine waiting to be emptied.

 Also that there’s food in the fridge and the toilet is clean!
 You will want your home to be a safe and welcoming place for the newest member of the family.
 That includes making sure there’s a safe place to change your baby, where she can’t fall.

 In the first ten days after you’ve given birth, you’ll be looked after by a midwife both in hospital and at home.
 After this you’ll be transferred into the care of a health visitor.
 You’ll also need to register your baby with a GP.

 Your midwife and health visitor will be able to give you help and support to breastfeed.